BetterHash is a cryptocurrency mining method developed by Bitcoin Core developer Matt Corallo.

 Why isn’t BetterHash live yet?

 BetterHash is a BIP, which is a Bitcoin Improvement Process request.

 BIP’s are discussed by the community and their development depends on collective initiative.
 If the community gets behind a BIP, it’ll get developed, tested and released quickly.

 When BIP’s don’t receive much attention, their development is slower.

-You can track the BetterHash BIP progress via the link at the end of this article, under references.
+You can track the BetterHash BIP progress via the link found at the end of this article, under the references section.

-Here is a 1.5 hour technical description of BetterHash:
+Here is a 1.5 hour technical explanation of the BetterHash mining strategy: